 Plainly put: While I still hold to every word I wrote in my 8-year old books on ecclesiology, the time isn’t right for a documentary on the subject.
 And many of my friends who are leaders in organic church circles agree with my assessment.

 Let’s now shift gears and talk about why I’m not involved in organic church planting for now (in this present season).

 In 2011, the Lord led me to suspend my ministry of planting organic expressions of the church for a season to focus on my broader ministry to the body of Christ.
 Not because of the declined interest in the subject, but because of His direct leading concerning a seasonal shift in my ministry.
 I made this seasonal shift public in 2012.
-As I look back now, I recognize that 2011 is when the interest in the subject began to ebb in North America.
+As I look back now, I recognize that 2011 is when interest in the subject began to ebb in North America among people in their 20s, 30s, and 40s.
 Many other leaders I’ve spoken with have confirmed this, including seasoned church planters who have had the burden of church planting lift from them also.
 My current ministry includes proclaiming and fleshing out vital elements of God’s Eternal Purpose which have (thankfully) been bearing fruit all over the world.